thelegendavanish/secureview/README.md

 ## 🏁 Conclusion

 Secure View is not just a PDF viewer, it is a secure document distribution framework that ensures complete ownership, traceability, and protection of sensitive information even after it has been shared.

+---
+## Contact / Reporting
+Mail at: contact@thelegendavanish.tech
+⭐ Feel free to fork, explore, or contribute!
+⭐ If you like this project, don't forget to star the repo!